 So what should you go with?
-I'd suggest spending a bit of time exploring some ideas - but don't let the process drag on too long!
+I'd suggest spending a bit of time exploring some ideas - but don't let the process drag on too long.
 If you can't come up with a brand name that you like, simply use your actual name for your business.
+You can change your domain name in the future, if you end up thinking of something much better.